Using Pilot Systems to Execute Many Task Workloads on Supercomputers: RADICAL-Pilot

-RP is a runtime system designed to execute heteroge\-neous and dynamic workloads on diverse resources (Fig.~\ref{fig:arch-overview}).
-Workloads and pilots are described via the Pilot API and passed to the RP runtime system.
-RP launches the pilots and executes the tasks of the workload on them.

-Internally, RP represents pilots as aggregates of resources independent from the architecture and topology of the target machines, and workloads as a set of units to be executed on the resources of the pilot.
+RP is a runtime system designed to execute heterogeneous and dynamic workloads on multiple and diverse resources.
+RP's architecture and execution model are shown in Fig.~\ref{fig:arch}: workloads and pilots are described via the Pilot-API and passed~\I{(1)} to the RP runtime system, which submits the pilots, launches the pilots' Agent, and executes the tasks of the workload on one or more Agents.
+RP represents pilots as aggregates of resources, independent from the architecture and topology of the target machines, and workloads as a set of units to be executed on the resources of the pilot.
 Both pilots and units are stateful entities, each with a well-defined state model and life cycle.
-Their states and state transitions are managed via the three modules of the RP architecture: PilotManager, UnitManager, and Agent (Fig.~\ref{fig:arch-overview}, purple boxes).
+Their states and state transitions are managed via the three modules of the RP architecture: PilotManager, UnitManager, and Agent.

-The PilotManager launches pilots on resources via the SAGA API.
-The SAGA API implements an adapter for each type of supported resource, exposing uniform methods for job and data management.
-The UnitManager schedules units to pilots for execution.
-A MongoDB database is used to communicate the workload between UnitManager and Agents.
-For this reason, the database instance needs to be accessible both from the user workstation and the target resources.
-The Agent bootstraps on a remote resource, pulls units from the MongoDB instance, and manages their execution on the cores held by the pilot.
+The PilotManager submits pilots to resources via the RADICAL-SAGA API~\I{(2)}.
+The SAGA API~\cite{saga-x} implements an adapter for each type of supported resource, exposing uniform methods for job and data management.
+The UnitManager schedules units to pilots' Agent for execution.
+A MongoDB database is used to communicate the scheduled workload~\I{(4)} between the UnitManager and one or more Agent.
+For this reason, the database instance needs to be accessible both from the user's workstation and the target resources, via ssh tunnels that RP creates at runtime, where needed and when possible.
+Each Agent bootstraps on a remote resource, pulls units from the MongoDB instance, and manages their execution on the cores held by the pilot~\I{(5)}.

+The modules of RP are distributed between the user workstation and the target resources.
+The PilotManager and UnitManager are executed on the user workstation while each Agent runs on the target resources.
+RP requires Linux or OS X with Python 2.7 on the workstation but the Agent can execute different types of units on resources with diverse architectures and software environments.